3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 - https://github.com/Klipper3d/klipper/blob/master/docs/RPi_microcontroller.md

-After you've followed the process in that link be sure that this line is added to your `printer.cfg` file.
+After you've followed the process in that link be sure that this is added to your `printer.cfg` file.
 ```
 [mcu host]
 serial: /tmp/klipper_host_mcu